Schneider Electric Logo

 Schneider Electric LogoSchneider Electric Logo PNG

-The basis of the visual identity is the incredibly modern Schneider Electric logo.
-It is dynamic, progressive, and professional, focusing on green technology.
-The use of several components, a combination of different styles of fonts and colors typical of the energy industry, conveyed this message.
-Despite the many details, the logo looks very harmonious, emphasizing the balance within the company and the well-established pattern of managing subsidiaries.
+The visual identity is based on Schneider Electric’s incredibly modern logo.
+It is dynamic, progressive, and professional, with a focus on green technology.
+The use of several components, a combination of different font styles and colors typical of the energy industry, conveys this message.
+Despite the many details, the logo looks very harmonious, emphasizing the company’s balance and the well-established pattern of managing subsidiaries.

 Schneider Electric: Brand overview